CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

       ```

       > [!WARNING]
-      > Check the maximum memory capacity available for the node type before assigning a new value to avoid misconfiguration.
+      > Before increasing the memory value, check the maximum memory capacity available for the node type to avoid misconfiguration.

    - Alternatively, you can specify memory directly in your Slurm job script:

       ```bash
-      #SBATCH --mem=128G
+      #SBATCH --mem=50G
       ```

-   - You may also consider requesting more powerful machine types depending on your platform’s options.
+   - You may also consider exploring more powerful machine types or configurations that offer more memory or better performance.

 ### Notebook Save Error